Zaozhuang railway station

 Zaozhuang railway station (棗莊站 (枣庄站)) is a railway station in Zaozhuang, Shandong, People's Republic of China.
 It is served by the Beijing–Shanghai high-speed railway.
 This railway station is about 60 kilometers from Tai'er Zhuang Ancient Town and 7 kilometers from Zaozhuang West Railway Station.
 High-speed trains from/to Beijing, Shanghai, Qingdao, Jinan and other cities mainly run through Zaozhuang railway station.
-Railway Station Address: Southern End of Qilianshan Road, Xuecheng District.